Serving Denver, Pueblo & Colorado Springs for over 40 years

 - Future medical costs

 - Present medical costs

 - Pain and suffering

-Results & Case Studies
+Results & case studies

 If your loved one has suffered abuse or neglect in a nursing home or care facility in Colorado, you need an experienced and compassionate Colorado nursing home neglect law firm on your side.
 Our nursing home abuse and negligence team will help ensure that the nursing home is held accountable for its neglect or abuse and that your loved one is compensated for injuries or illness.
 At McDivitt Law Firm, we have offices conveniently located throughout Greater Colorado.
-With offices in Downtown Colorado Springs, North Colorado Springs, Denver, Aurora, and Pueblo, our attorneys are ready to assist you in a moment’s notice.
+With offices in Downtown Colorado Springs, Denver, and Pueblo, our attorneys are ready to assist you in a moment’s notice.